-When considering how to address this issue, there are a number of questions at play, such as:
+When considering how to address this issue, there are several variables at play, such as:

 - If using typical double plate construction with staggered joints, do both plates act together as a composite member and, if so, does adequate nailing between the two need to be provided for shear flow?

-- What is the load distribution between the top plates if they are assumed to act independently of each other?
-Does the top plate take as much load as it can and then the bottom plate take the rest?
+- If the plates are assumed to act independent of each other, what is the load distribution between them?
+Does the top plate take as much load as it can and the bottom plate take the rest?
 Is the load evenly split between the two plates?

 - What justification is there for this load transfer between plates (regardless of what magnitude is transferred)?
 Is equal deflection/stiffness of the two plates assumed?
 Is direct bearing of the top plate on the bottom plate considered adequate for load transfer?
 Is load transfer between the two plates different when looking at moment vs. shear?

-This condition is not specifically addressed in the International Building Code (IBC), National Design Specification (NDS®) for Wood Construction®, or other codes or referenced standards.
+This condition is not specifically addressed in the International Building Code, National Design Specification® (NDS®) for Wood Construction, or other codes or referenced standards.
 There are also multiple methods of conducting this analysis, which can produce significantly different results.

-The general consensus among many engineers is to assume that the two plates act independently with the load distributed to each plate based on deflection/stiffness.
+The general consensus is to assume the two plates act independently with the load distributed to each plate based on deflection/stiffness.
 In other words, for common top plate construction, half the load goes to each plate.

-As far as splice locations and looking at continuous vs. simple span members, there should be some offset in top plate splices to provide continuity in at least one top plate member.
-The worst-case approach of both analyses should be used.
+As far as splice locations and looking at continuous vs. simple-span members, there should be some offset in top plate splices to provide continuity in at least one top plate member.
+One approach is to envelop the worst-case scenario of both analyses.
 A simple span will produce the worst bending effects and a continuous span will produce the worst shear effects.

-The downside to this approach is that the capacity of the plates is low.
-A (2)-2×6 spruce-pine-fir top plate with studs at 16-in. o.c. has a truss or joist reaction capacity of approximately 1,000 to 1,400 lbs, depending on load location.
+The downside of using this analysis method is that the capacity of the plates is low.
+A double 2×6 spruce-pine-fir top plate with studs at 16-in. o.c. has a truss reaction capacity of approximately 1,000 to 1,400 lbs. depending on load location.
 The American Wood Council’s Wood Frame Construction Manual (WFCM) prescriptively limits floor joist spans to 26 ft to address this issue.
-The WFCM Commentary to Section 18.104.22.168a states:
+WFCM commentary to Section 184.108.40.206a states the following:

-If the method mentioned above is used, any moderate-to-long span truss will have reactions requiring top plate reinforcing or adjustments in stud/truss/joist spacings.
-This is not to say that other analysis methods that produce larger plate capacities can’t be used, but justification for those methods may be more difficult to achieve.
+If the method mentioned above is used, any moderate to long-span trusses will have reactions requiring top plate reinforcing or adjustments in stud/truss spacing.
+This is certainly not to say that other analysis methods like utilizing fastening of wood sheathing to the top plate, which produce larger plate capacities, can’t be used.
+However, justification for using those methods may be more difficult to achieve.

-Options for achieving larger plate capacities include using a solid 3x or 4x plate, using a triple 2x top plate, adjusting stud or truss/joist spacings to make them align, adding studs under trusses/joists that don’t align with typical stud layout, or using a higher strength/grade or engineered wood top plate.
+Options for achieving larger plate capacities at the spacing transition include using a solid 3x or 4x plate, using a triple 2x top plate, adjusting stud or truss spacing to make the elements align, adding studs under trusses that don’t align with typical stud layout, or using a higher strength/grade or engineered wood top plate.
 If a triple top plate is used, a repetitive member factor of 1.15 could be used.
 Recall that the repetitive member factor only applies to the bending capacity and the plate capacity is frequently governed by shear capacity.

-In summary, it is not uncommon in wood-frame structures to have truss and/or joist spacings that differ from the spacings of the studs in the walls supporting them, resulting in the top plate acting as a spanning member.
-The capacity of a conventional (2)-2x top plate is often overlooked when designing multi-story light wood-frame projects.
-The design process for bearing walls, as well as the floor-to-wall intersection details, should consider whether alignment of studs from one level to the next, and alignment of studs with trusses/joists, is required.
+The capacity of a conventional double 2x top plate is often overlooked when designing multi-story light-frame projects.
+The design process for bearing walls, as well as the floor-to-wall intersection details, should consider whether alignment of studs from one level to the next, and alignment of studs with trusses/joists, are required or not.